Elkia-Federation/kepler/README.md

 # kepler

-To View Animation open Terminal and run
+To View Animation first clone this repo, open Terminal, navigate to the directory housing this repo and run

 `$ python space-project.py`